kids-first/kfdrc-benchmark/README.md

 - Bar plots: This tool take s rtg_results folder as input that contains tp.vcf.gz & fp.vcf.gz for all desired samples, plot feature (Example: `[%DP ]`) and a manifest for samples that informs this tool about experimental strategy.
 This tool will loop over all the sample folders and will pull TPs & FPs.
 Further, it will plot stack bar plots for WGS and WXS separately.

 Plotting tool also lives independently to provide flexibility and save cost for analysis if required.
-Here is the [link to app](https://cavatica.sbgenomics.com/u/d3b-bixu/kf-tumor-only-wf-dev/apps/filter_plotting)
+Here is the link to [plotting tool](https://cavatica.sbgenomics.com/u/d3b-bixu/kf-tumor-only-wf-dev/apps/filter_plotting)

 ### Deployment